visol/ext-powermail/Documentation/Faq/Index.rst

 Can I use old mails in powermail 2.0?
 -------------------------------------

 No. It's not possible to use old powermail mails with the new module.
-At the moment there is no update script.
+Old mails are stored in table tx_powermail_mails.
+This table is not accepted any more in version 2.0 or higher.

 .. _caniuseoldforms:

 Can I use old forms in powermail 2.0?
 -------------------------------------

-No. It's not possible to use old powermail forms with the new module.
-At the moment there is no update script.
+Yes.
+You can convert old forms (1.x) to version 2.x in powermail 2.1.
+Please use the related powermail backend module.

 .. _canisueanothercaptcha: